swimmwatch/mai-latex-course-work-template/README.md

 This project contains template for common MAI works.

 Main benefits:
-1. Template has made in accordance with [GOST](http://www.agni-rt.ru/docs/institute/science/niokr/GOST%207.32-2001.pdf?roistat_visit=3184839).
+1. Template has been made in accordance with [GOST](http://www.agni-rt.ru/docs/institute/science/niokr/GOST%207.32-2001.pdf?roistat_visit=3184839).
 You and your professor don't need to check if course work is valid.
 2. All necessary packages are included.
 There are encoding, table, picture, code listing and [pythontex](https://github.com/gpoore/pythontex).

 ## How to use?